 The following check list is an important reminder of valuable information that MUST be passed on to the customer at the time the unit is delivered.
-Check off each item as you explain it to the customer
+Check off each item as you explain it to the customer.

-[] Give the customer the Operator's Manual.
-Instruct them to be sure to read and completely understand its contents BEFORE attempting to operate the unit.

-[] Explain the precautionary statement section of the manual

-[] Explain and review with the customer how to tighten and importance of keeping blower band tight, pages 28-30 in this manual.

-[] Explain that regular lubrication and proper adjustments are required for continued proper operation and long life.
-Review with the customer the Maintenance and Adjustments in the section of this manual.

-[] Advise the customer to check both belts for proper tension after the second load has been unloaded and to continue to check the tension until the initial stretch in the belts disappears.

-[] Complete the Delivery Registration Card and have customer sign it and return it to Art's-Way Manufacturing.

-[] Explain the use of water to prevent gum build up inside blower.

-[] Explain the warranty.
+[] Give the customer his Operator's Manual.
+Instruct them to be sure to read and completely understand its contents BEFORE attempting to operate the unit. [] Explain the precautionary statement section of this manual. [] Explain and review with the customer the Safety Precautions for the farm and safety decal section of this manual. [] Explain and review with the customer how to tighten and importance of keeping blower band tight, pages 28-30 of this manual. [] Explain that regular lubrication and proper adjustments are required for continued proper operation and long life.
+Review with the customer the Maintenance and Adjustments sections of this manual. [] Advise the customer to check both belts for proper tension after the second load has been unloaded and to continue to check the tension until the initial stretch in the belts disappears. [] Complete the Delivery Registration Card and have customer sign it and return it to Miller-St. Nazianz. [] Explain the use of water to prevent gum build up inside blower. [] Explain the warranty.
 I acknowledge that above points were reviewed with me at the time of delivery.

-Customer's Signature

-Date Delivered
+Customer's Signature Date Delivered